BestTimesToVisit.com Logo

 money

-Bolivianos (BOB) are your best friend here, and while ATMs are available in major cities like La Paz and Santa Cruz, they can be unreliable or run out of cash.
-It's wise to carry a decent amount of cash, especially if you're heading to smaller towns or rural areas.
-Exchange rates at official exchange houses (casas de cambio) are generally better than at banks.
+Bolivianos (BOB) are your currency, and while ATMs are available in major cities like La Paz and Santa Cruz, they can be unreliable or run out of cash.
+It's wise to carry a good amount of cash, especially if you're heading to more remote areas like Uyuni.
+Exchange money at official exchange houses (casas de cambio) for better rates than airports or hotels.

 transport